wendyverdonk93/docs/content/integrations/plugins/craftcommerce/faq/refunding-craft-commerce.md

 layout: "faqdetail"
 read_more: "."
 ---
-Yes, it is possible to refund orders from within the Craft Commerce admin panel.
+Yes, it is possible to refund orders both fully and partially from within the Craft Commerce admin panel.
+Although, currently refunding with the shopping cart is currently not supported.

 In the Craft CMS admin panel, navigate to _Commerce_ -> _Orders_ and select an order.
 Navigate to the _Transactions_ tab and there you see the refund options.